QuanHoangNgoc/QuanHoangNgoc/README.md

 ### Hi there 👋
 # Quan Hoang Ngoc
 Hi, my name is Quan.
 I am a student at the University of Information Technology (UIT), Ho Chi Minh City, Vietnam.
 I am learning about Mindset and Computer Science.
-So, I look forward to enjoying my own life
+So, I look forward to enjoying my own life.

 # About me
 - [LINKEDIN RESUME](https://www.linkedin.com/in/qu%C3%A2n-ho%C3%A0ng-ng%E1%BB%8Dc-4973532b6/)